covidatlas/coronadatascraper/README.md

 ### Run only one scraper

-To scrape just one location, use `--only`/`-o`
+To scrape just one location, use `--location`/`-l`

 ```
-yarn start --only "Ventura County, CA, USA"
+yarn start --location "Ventura County, CA, USA"
 ```

 ### Skipping a scraper